Adg0/bootcamp/week4/README.md

 This is a voting app simulation.

 3 accounts are generated for testing.
-And funded by the an account on testnet, each with 1 algo.
+And funded by an account on testnet, each with 1 algo.

 An ASA with unit-name `ENB` is needed for voting, minimum of `1000 uints`.